wxnudt/TyphoonData/README.md

 # TyphoonData: Reanalysis Datasets based on Typhoon Best Track data
-If you are using this dataset please cite
+If you are using this dataset, please cite

 >Rui Chen, Xiang Wang, Weimin Zhang, Xiaoyu Zhu, Aiping Li, and Chao Yang.
 A hybrid CNN-LSTM model for typhoon formation forecasting[J].
 Geoinformatica, 2019, 23(3): 375-396.